Ambiguous loss: Three types of grief

-The difference between regular grief and grief from an ambiguous loss is the type of loss creates the type of grief experienced.
+The difference between regular grief and grief from an ambiguous loss occurs because the type of loss creates the type of grief experienced.
 Grief in ambiguous loss can be both beneficial and difficult.
-Since the grief in an ambiguous loss differs than the linear stages of grief there is no pressure to move on or achieve closure, and this allows for people to remember the lost loved one and move on with relationships and life.
+As the grief in an ambiguous loss differs from the progressions of regular grief there is no time pressure to move on or achieve closure.
+This allows for people to remember a lost loved one and move on with relationships and life.
 There are three specific types of grief that can develop from the type of ambiguous loss.

 Anticipatory grief

 Anticipatory grief occurs before bereavement, mourning after death occurs, and upon realizing that death may be imminent for a loved one, anticipatory grief sets in.
 This type of grief is common among families who have a loved one living with Alzheimer's disease.
 The grief becomes anticipatory due to the knowledge that the loved one's mental state will only become worse, so the grieving process can start very early.